Find out about diet problems that can happen in advanced cancer, including information on treatments available to control your symptoms.

 Lowering the amount of fibre in the diet seems to help some people with a blocked bowel, by reducing the amount of stools.

 Doctors have tried to reverse the effects of cachexia using appetite stimulants, steroids and parenteral nutrition (PN).
-But any improvement has been temporary and has not increased how long people live.
+But improvements are only temporary and don’t increase how long you live.

 - If you really don't feel like eating, at least drink small amounts as often as you can.
 Or try drinking high energy supplements between meals.